-Kamal was an already married man when the duo decided to get married to each other.
-But, apparently Madhubala had some issues.
-She did not want to be Kamal’s second wife and insisted Kamal to divorce his the-then wife and yet another famous Bollywood actress of those times, Meena Kumari.
-Kamal refused to do so and asked Madhubala to adjust with his first wife which largely depressed Madhubala.
-It was also said that Madhubala put forward an outrageous deal where she offered to pay Kamal, a sum amount of Rs 9 lakh to marry him.
-However, her sister Madhur refuted all such rumours and had said:
+Kamal was already married when the duo had decided to get married to each other.
+But, apparently, Madhubala had some issues as she never wanted to be Kamal’s second wife and had insisted him to divorce his then-wife and yet another famous Bollywood actress of those times, Meena Kumari.
+Kamal had refused to do so and had asked Madhubala to adjust with his first wife which had depressed Madhubala.
+It was also said that Madhubala had put forward an outrageous deal where she had offered to pay Kamal, a sum amount of Rs 9 lakh to marry him.
+However, her sister, Madhur had refuted all such rumours and had said:

 “Kamal Amrohi was a married man and given our economic conditions how could she, the sole earning member of our family, offer him Rs 9 lakh?”

-Premnath and Madhubala met each other on the sets of Badal.
-Madhubala was already a superstar.
-Their relationship went on for a period of 6 months after which Madhubala started to distance herself from him.
-As told to Filmfare by Madhubala’s sister, Madhur, their relationship broke on the grounds of religion.
-Madhur shares more:
+Premnath and Madhubala had met each other on the sets of Badal.
+Madhubala was already a superstar by then and their relationship had gone on for a period of 6 months after which the veteran actress had started to distance herself from him.
+As told to Filmfare by Madhubala’s sister, Madhur, their relationship had broken on the grounds of religion.
+Madhur had shared:

 “Apa [Madhubala] first fell in love with Premnath.
 The relationship lasted six months.
 It broke on grounds of religion.
 He asked her to convert and she refused.”

-Yes, we bet many of you were waiting for this point.
-Their love-story and period of courtship was epic.
-Madhubala and Dilip Kumar met each other on the sets of Tarana.
-Theirs was a long relationship that went on for nine years.
-Both of them even got engaged to each other.
-It was said that they broke-up over a film’s location that involved Madhubala’s father, Ataullah Khan.
-Madhubala kept on crying for days and even tried working things out on the phone but Dilip Kumar would not budge.
-Madhur shared a part of the conversation that Madhubala and Dilip Kumar used to have over the call:
+Yes, we bet many of you were waiting for this point!
+Dilip Kumar and Madhubala's love story and courtship period was epic and still remembered.
+Madhubala and Dilip Kumar had met each other on the sets of Tarana.
+The two had dated for nine long years and had also exchanged rings with each other.
+It was said that they had ended their relationship on a film’s location because of Madhubala’s father, Ataullah Khan.
+Madhubala had cried for days and had even tried working things out on the phone but Dilip Kumar would not budge.
+The actress' sister, Madhur had shared a part of the conversation that Madhubala and Dilip Kumar used to have over the call and had recalled: